Lower bounds for the dynamically defined measures: Introduction

 \section{Introduction}

-This article is concerned with the development of general methods for computation of lower bounds for the dynamically defined measures \cite{Wer3},\cite{Wer10},\cite{Wer12} and thus obtaining conditions for their positivity.
+This article is concerned with the development of general methods for computation of lower bounds for the dynamically defined measures (DDMs) \cite{Wer3},\cite{Wer10},\cite{Wer12},\cite{Wer15} and thus obtaining conditions for their positivity.
 The latter became particularly required after the recently discovered error in \cite{Wer3}, see \cite{Wer13}.

+A DDM is obtained via an extension of the Carath\'{e}odory construction which provides a method for obtaining a measure from a sequence of refining, but not necessarily consistent contents.
+The inconsistency requires a separate argument on why the obtained measure is not zero.
+This, in turn, drives a further extension of the measure-theoretic foundation, which leads to new mathematical tools and phenomena opening new possibilities for measure-theoretic modeling and analysis.

-Originally, the dynamically defined outer measure was proposed in \cite{Wer3} as a way to construct the coding map for a contractive Markov system (CMS) \cite{Wer1} almost everywhere with respect to an outer measure which is also obtained constructively (at least on compact sets; in general, it still requires the axiom of choice, but the obtained measure is unique).
+Originally, the dynamically defined outer measure $\Phi$ arising from a finite measure $\phi_0$ on an initial $\sigma$-algebra was proposed in \cite{Wer3} as a way to construct the coding map for a contractive Markov system (CMS) \cite{Wer1} almost everywhere with respect to an outer measure which is also obtained constructively (at least on compact sets; in general, it still requires the axiom of choice, but the obtained measure is unique).
 This outer measure arose in a natural way from the condition of the contraction on average.

 Later, the author also could not avoid the routine to define the coding map almost everywhere with respect to a measure which is obtained in the canonical, non-constructive and less descriptive way (via the Krylov-Bogolyubov argument) \cite{Wer11}.
-However, before the dynamically defined outer measure became redundant, it was shown in \cite{Wer10} and \cite{Wer12} that the restriction of the outer measure on the Borel $\sigma$-algebra is a measure the normalization of which provides a construction for equilibrium states for CMSs (the local energy function of which is given by means of the coding map, which makes it highly irregular, so that no other method, to the author's knowledge, is capable to provide a construction).
+However, before the dynamically defined outer measure became redundant, it was shown in \cite{Wer10} and \cite{Wer12} that the restriction of the outer measure on the Borel $\sigma$-algebra is a measure the normalization of which provides a construction for equilibrium states for CMSs (the local energy function of which is given by means of the coding map \cite{Wer6}\cite{Wer11}, which makes it highly irregular, so that no other known method, to the author's knowledge, is capable to provide a construction).